ashleygyngell/lyricle-frontend/README.md

-# This project is still under development and will be released by the end of May 2022
+#LYRICLE still under development and will be released before the end of May 2022

 ## Lyricle - Project 4 @ GA (General Assembly)